Harry Daley: Hammersmith

 Daley was a keen amateur photographer and took photographs of some of the men he arrested, which included some of his lovers.
 The men were generally happy to pose for him, often doing so as they were escorted into black Marias.
 Daley was openly gay at a time when male homosexual activity was illegal in Britain and was the first openly gay British policeman.
-Daley was the subject of some discrimination from his colleagues, including offensive graffiti, though he regarded them as largely tolerant.
+Daley was the subject of some discrimination from his colleagues, including offensive graffiti on the police station wall where a knot in a wood panel was made to resemble an anus and the words "love from 308" (Daley's collar number) written below, but regarded them as largely tolerant of his sexuality.
 He was a popular character with his colleagues and the public, which may have helped him to become accepted.
 His police colleagues apparently considered Daley different from the men they regularly arrested for homosexual soliciting.

-In 1929 Daley was selected by Ackerley, in his role as a BBC radio producer, to give a series of talks about his police service.
+In 1929 Daley was selected by Ackerley, in his role as a BBC radio producer, to give a series of talks about his police service and the work of Lowestoft fishermen.
 These talks, which were broadcast on shows including Children's Hour and While London Sleeps, may have helped inspire Ted Willis's 1955–76 television series Dixon of Dock Green.
 Some of Daley's talks, including "Not a Happy One?", broadcast on the Home Service on 25 March 1929, were published as articles in The Listener.
 Some broadcasts were made under his real name and others, particularly his accounts of criminal activities in London's street markets, under the pseudonyms of Jope Daley or Harry Firman.